Tutoring

 BECOME A TUTOR

 Tutors are students who have previously passed the PASS or a LAS and who wish to support first-year students.
 Applicants are selected based on various criteria (resume, cover letter, academic standing, and exam scores), as well as an interview with faculty members in their respective disciplines.
-Selected students enroll in a course unit that is part of their academic curriculum: “Training for Qualified Tutor Roles,” which includes 15 hours of pedagogical and methodological training led by the site director, 15 hours of subject-specific training, and 40 hours of supervised practicum under the guidance of subject instructors.
+Selected students enroll in a course unit that is part of their academic program: “Training for the Role of Qualified Tutor,” which includes 15 hours of pedagogical and methodological training led by the site director, 15 hours of subject-specific training, and 40 hours of supervised practicum under the guidance of subject instructors.
 An end-of-year exam will validateTU allow the student who was a Trainee Tutor to become a Qualified Tutor the following year by signing an employment contract with the University.